DSStoffer/dsstoffer.github.io/Rtoot.md

 detach(dummy)    # clean up
  ```

 R is case sensitive, thus `cat` and `Cat` are different.
-Also, `cat` is a reserved name (`?cat`) in R, so using `cat` instead of `Cat` may  cause problems later.
-It is noted that `attach` can lead to confusion: _The possibilities for creating errors when using attach are numerous.
+Also, `cat` is a reserved name (`?cat`), so using `cat` instead of `Cat` may  cause problems later.
+It is noted that `attach` can lead to problems: _The possibilities for creating errors when using attach are numerous.
 Avoid._  If you use it, it is best to clean it up when you are done.

 You can also use `save` and `load` to work with R compressed data files if you have large files.
 If interested, investigate the use of the `save` and `load` commands.
 The best way to do this is to do an internet search on _R save and load_, but you knew this already.